ibm-cloud-docs/codeengine/subscription-tutorial.md

 For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.

-Set your ping interval by using the `--schedule` option with the `subscription ping` command.
+You can set your ping interval by using the `--schedule` option with the `subscription ping` command, as shown in Step 3.
 By default, the ping event is sent every minute of every day.

 ## Create your app
 {: #create-app}